 So who actually owns this program?
 We don’t really know, but one thing for sure, it’s a joint venture product managed by Triad Excel Marketing in which one can sign up, get the swipe files and upsell for more profits.
 Each sale offers up to 70% commission and you could potentially earn more than $200 cumulatively.

-Now, I was beginning to see why all the promotions for this system is coming through my email.
+Now, I was beginning to see why all the promotions for this system are coming through my email.
 It was almost like I am part of a They were trying to make me buy the first product and later, push more into my plate.

 3 – “We Will Sell Your Data”